 And where do agents find proven sales records?
 On the Kindle bestseller lists.
 Even ones in other countries.
-(Makes sense: look at how the
+(Makes sense: look at how the US

 bestseller list has been dominated by Europeans in the past few years.)
 So that’s where they’re looking for fresh blood.
 Kindle lists provide the names of new writers who have proved they can sell.
-US

 But—doesn’t that mean they’re choosing books by sales numbers instead of content?

 I know.
 It makes me throw up a little too.
 But I suppose it could be called democracy at work.
-Once The People have spoken (even if they’re Swedish or English people) you get a
+Once The People have spoken (even if they’re Swedish or English people) you get a New York

 So what does this mean for the Great Unpublished out here?